-The experiment was carried out at Indian Council of Agricultural Research -Indian Institute of Rice Research (ICAR-IIRR), Rajendranagar, Hyderabad, during kharif 2022 with.
-The experimental trial was laid out in ICAR-IIRR Rajendranagar Farm using Augmented Randomized Complete Block Design (ARCBD) consisting of 105 F2 segregating population derived from cross RNR-15048 x Dokra-Dokri presented in Table 1.
-The experimental area contains a total of five blocks.
-Prior determining individuals in each block, two checks were initially randomized.
-Each block was given a total of 24 entries, which included 22 F2S and 2 checks (mention checks name).
-Twenty-five days old seedlings were transplanted in the main field with a spacing of 20 x 15 cm.
-All recommended cultural operations and plant protection measures were taken to ensure uniform and healthy crop stand (Reference).
-Eleven traits, namely, Plant Height (cm) (which stage), Panicle length (PL) (cm), Total Number of Tillers per plant (TNT), No. of Productive Tillers per plant (NPT), Panicle weight (PW), No. of filled grains per panicle (NFG), No. of unfilled grains per panicle (NUFG), Total No. of grains per panicle (TGP), Spikelet fertility (SF) (%), 1000 grain weight (TGW)(gm), and Single plant yield (SPY) (gm) were recorded in every individual F2 plant.
+The experiment was carried out at Indian Council of Agricultural Research-Indian Institute of Rice Research (ICAR-IIRR), Rajendranagar, Hyderabad, during kharif 2022with Augmented Randomized Complete Block Design (ARCBD) consisting of 105 F_2 segregating population derived from cross RNR-15048 x Dokra-Dokri presented in Table1.
+The experimental area is divided intofive blocks where each block was assigned with 24 entries, that included $22F_2$ S and 2 checksRNR-15048 and Dokra-Dokri.Prior determining individuals in each block, two checks were initially randomized.
+The seeds were direct sown in the nursery beds and twenty-five days old seedlings were transplanted in the main field with a spacing of 20 x 15 cm.All necessaryintercultural operations,weeding and plant protection measures were taken to ensure uniform and healthy crop standas per the agronomic practicesof rice cultivation.
+Eleven traits, namely, Plant Height (cm)at maturity stage, Panicle length (PL) (cm), Total Number of Tillers per plant (TNT), No. of Productive Tillers per plant (NPT), Panicle weight (PW), No. of filled grains per panicle (NFG), No. of unfilled grains per panicle (NUFG), Total No. of grains per panicle (TGP), Spikelet fertility (SF) (%), 1000 grain weight (TGW)(gm), and Single plant yield (SPY) (gm) were recorded in every individual F_2 plant.